-Additional terms and rules applicable to Customer Account(s) held at the Bank and these additional terms may be provided in:
+Additional terms and rules applicable to the Account(s) may be provided in:

-(a) Written disclosures and other pricing or business information terms that Bank provides to Customer when an Account is opened such as the Business Accounts Brochure as updated and modified from time to time;
+(a) Written disclosures and other pricing or business information terms that Bank provides to Customer when an Account is opened, such as the Business Accounts Brochure or Rate Sheets, as updated and modified from time to time;

-(b) Terms and conditions that Bank makes available when Customer uses additional or different services or new Accounts;
+(b) Terms and conditions that Bank makes available when Customer enrolls in or uses additional services or opens new Accounts;

 (c) Any manuals or guides whether in print or electronic; and

-(d) Other disclosures Bank provides with respect to debit cards or overdraft coverage.
+(d) Other disclosures Bank provides with respect to debit cards, overdraft coverage, or other services.

-Bank can change these terms at any time.
-If Bank is required to notify Customer of a change in terms, Bank will provide such notice of change in terms by posting notice at the Bank, by mailing notice to Customer at the address shown on Bank’s records, providing notice on any periodic statements, manuals, or guides whether in print or electronic, by posting the updated disclosure on the Bank’s website, or by any other appropriate means allowed by Applicable Law.
+Bank can change these terms at any time without notice to Customer, unless notice is required by Applicable Law.
+If Bank is required to notify Customer of a change in terms, Bank will provide such notice of change in terms by posting notice at the Bank, by mailing notice to Customer at the address shown on Bank’s records, by sending an electronic Communication as set forth in this Agreement below, by providing notice on any periodic statements, manuals, or guides whether in print or electronic, by posting the updated disclosure on the Bank’s website, or by any other appropriate means allowed by Applicable Law.